php-standard-library/docs/components/shell/README.md

   All commands in the example above will be executed in parallel, and the script will finish in ~1 second.

-  We can also set a timeout for the read operation, and if the process is still running after the timeout, `Shell\Exception\TimeoutException` will be thrown.
+  We can also set a timeout for the read operation, and if the process is still running after the timeout, [`Shell\Exception\TimeoutException` php] will be thrown.

   ```php
   try {